oreo21/shell_D05/readme.txt

 	Parses multiple commands on one line!
 	Redirects using >, <!
 	Guaranteed to do something!
-	But can it summon a good grade?

 Attempted:
 	The following did not end up working, but have been left in the code, commented out.
 	Could not get pipes to work
-	Tried to implement >>, but it kept overwriting the file Looked at replacing ~/ with home directory, got seg faults Was unable to have the "puppy" command produce a puppy and eject it from the optical drive.

 Bugs:
 	Putting two ;'s next to each other will break the parser Redirecting to a file that does not exist occasionally does not work.
-	Hair regrowth function may result in a seg fault.
-	Occasionally, the unicorn command will fail, opening a great chasm in the earth and summoning the demon Beelzebub, who will proceeded to unleash his wrath and begin his reign of terror.

 Files & Function Headers: